hoprnet/hoprnet/docs/hopr-documentation/versioned_docs/version-v1.92/node/hoprd-commands.md

 Output will look similar to this:

 ```
-includeRecipient  false    Prepends your address to all messages (true|false)
+includeRecipient   false    Prepends your address to all messages (true / false)
-strategy          passive  Set an automatic strategy for the node. (passive|promiscuous)
+strategy           passive  Set an automatic strategy for the node (passive / promiscuous)
+autoRedeemTickets  false    By default auto redeeming tickets are disabled. (true / false)
 ```

-This will show whether you’re currently including your address with sent messages (_includeRecipient true / false_), and your current channel opening strategy (_promiscuous / passive_).
+This will show whether you’re currently including your address with sent messages (_includeRecipient true / false_), your current channel opening strategy (_promiscuous / passive_) and setting tickets auto redemtion (_autoRedeemTickets true / false_).

 To change your `includeRecipient` setting, type: